Guide to Permanent Life Insurance in Canada

 In this case, a permanent life insurance policy will provide her son with a tax-free payout, regardless of when she passes.
 Her policy’s death benefit can be used to cover his housing, personal care and more, ensuring he’s protected for years to come.

-When permanent life insurance isn’t a good fit: example scenario
+When permanent life insurance is not a good fit: example scenario

 Alexi is a 32-year-old husband and father with a new mortgage.
 He wants to ensure that his wife and young kids can cover living expenses and pay off the mortgage if he were to pass away.